 Stay Virtually Connected with All Things Diversity Center

-Follow us on social media for up to date information on campaigns and events as well as educational content
+Follow us on social media and check out our new News Letter for up to date information on campaigns and events as well as educational content.

 UIS COVID-19 Updates